Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Conclusion

 The correlation found between $H$-band residuals and host galaxy mass is the opposite correlation seen with optical residuals.
 In the NIR, high-mass galaxies host brighter SNeIa than low-mass galaxies, but in optical wavelengths the \textit{uncorrected} residuals show that brighter SNeIa are hosted in lower-mass galaxies.
 But after correction for stretch and color, the correlation of optical Hubble residuals goes the other way, with more negative Hubble residuals in more massive galaxies.

-If the cause of the host galaxy mass trend is dust, metallicity~\citep{Tremonti04}, or stellar population age, then we would expect to see no correlation in the NIR since SNeIa in the NIR are less sensitive to dust, progenitor metallicity~\citep{Kasen06}, and progenitor age\footnote{Initial mass of $^{56}$Ni is linked to progenitor age~\citep{Howell09} and SNeIa in the NIR are less affected by $^{56}$Ni mass~\citep{Kasen06}.}.
-Because we do recover a significant correlation in the NIR, we disagree that dust is a favored driver of the optical host-galaxy mass correlation as previously reported in \cite{Burns18} and \cite{Brout20}.
-We suggest that is more likely that the step in host galaxy stellar mass is due to differences in the nature of progenitor systems in different environments.
+If the cause of the host galaxy mass trend is dust, then we would expect to see no correlation in the NIR since SNeIa in the NIR are less sensitive to dust.
+As we find inconclusive evidence of a correlation, our results cannot distinguish between the possible drivers of the host galaxy mass correlation.

-This analysis has concluded that SNeIa in the $H$-band currently show convincing evidence of correlations with host galaxy stellar mass.
-With more data from ground based studies imminent (CSP~II and SweetSpot), we will be able to increase the sample size to test for the correlations again and to determine if there is a correlation or if there is a persistent outlier population.
+Based on our analysis, we conclude that SNeIa in $H$ show some evidence of correlations with host galaxy mass, but this is only a $2$-$\sigma$ signal without the outliers.
+With more data imminent (CSP~II, SIRAH, SweetSpot), we will be able to increase the sample size to test for the correlations again and to determine if there is a correlation or if there is a persistent outlier population.
 Now is the time to examine these relationships in low redshift NIR lightcurve data to improve our NIR models in preparation for the $\sim$2,500 high-redshift NIR SNeIa that will be observed by Nancy Grace Roman Space Telescope~\citep{WFIRST15}.

 \acknowledgments